 According to Chief Justice John Roberts, two main issues were the focus of the ruling these include

-- Whether the president of the United States exceeds his authority under the INA (Immigration and Nationality Act) and to implement entry restrictions on foreign nationals
+- Whether the president of the United States exceeds his authority under the INA (Immigration and Nationality Act) and to implement entry restrictions on foreign nationals.

 Does President Trump exceed his authority under the INA?
-As according to the majority opinion delivered by the Chief Justice Roberts, the Supreme Court rules that the restrictions imposed were in fact within the core executive responsibility and that the Supreme Court does not have the necessary competence needed to substitute its own judgment for the resident’s when it comes to matters of national security.
-Moreover, given the administration’s worldwide, multi-agency review process, the waivers and exemptions included in the proclamation, the proclamation can reasonably be comprehended be as a result from a justification independent of unconstitutional grounds.
+As according to the majority opinion delivered by Chief Justice Roberts, the Supreme Court rules that the restrictions imposed were in fact within the core executive responsibility and that the Supreme Court does not have the necessary competence needed to substitute its own judgment for the resident’s when it comes to matters of national security.
+Moreover, given the administration’s worldwide, multi-agency review process, the waivers and exemptions included in the proclamation, the proclamation can reasonably be comprehended be as a result of a justification independent of unconstitutional grounds.

 Does the Proclamation violate the Establishment Clause of the First Amendment?
 The argument that religious hostility against Islam is one of the factors that motived this proclamation was considered.
-The respondents claimed that the proclamation was not motived by national security concern but by animus towards Muslims.
+The respondents claimed that the proclamation was not motivated by national security concerns but by animus towards Muslims.
 The government, in turn, argued that although many of the nations the ban is imposed on are Muslim-majority counties, the majority of Muslim-majority countries are not subject to the restrictions.
 The court, therefore, decided that the restrictions are facially neutral toward religion.
-Justice Robert drew attention to the fact that the proclamation covered only 8 percent of the global Muslim population, and included countries that in the past have been designated by past administrations or Congress as posing a national security threat.
+Justice Robert drew attention to the fact that the proclamation covered only 8 per cent of the global Muslim population, and included countries that in the past have been designated by past administrations or Congress as posing a national security threat.
 In addition, Justice Robert expressed that three Muslim majority countries have also been removed from the policy.

 Countries Affected By the Proclamation

-Although according to the proclamation, foreign nationals of almost all the countries restricted by the travel ban are permitted enter the United States on a variety of nonimmigrant visas, only certain foreign nationals on particular nonimmigrant and immigrant statuses can gain entry into the U.S.
+Although according to the proclamation, foreign nationals of almost all the countries restricted by the travel ban are permitted to enter the United States on a variety of nonimmigrant visas, only certain foreign nationals on particular nonimmigrant and immigrant statuses can gain entry into the U.S.